 Men have always been paranoid about making a mistake regarding dressing.
 Has there ever been a day when you haven’t thought about what to wear?
 Luckily even if you have that all sorted when it comes to things like the shirt & tie combo, even the most well-groomed men get confused.

 The endless choices of fabrics, patterns, styles, and colors in the cosmos of ties and shirts might be the root of not being able to master the art of creating the right shirt and tie combinations.

-However, the varying rules of casual, formal, and business casual doesn’t make it any easier to not mess up.
+However, the varying rules of casual, formal, and business casual doesn’t make it any easier to not

 But it doesn’t have to be that way.
 This guide will demystify all of that for you as we navigate through all of your concerns about the men’s shirt and tie combo fiasco.
 So let’s take it bit by bit.

 How To Match Your Tie With Shirt?

 Apart from fashion runways and hens parties, you won’t notice men wearing a tie without a shirt.
 It’s an unconventional style that definitely doesn’t translate well in everyday life.

 The tie is a classic part of a man’s attire, and wearing it with a shirt will always be the norm.
 It is an accessory that can be a powerful tool for men who want to maximize their personal style.

 So, it’s best to get a grip over the basics of how to match your tie with a shirt.
 Here are two rules you need to know not to make a shirt and tie mistake.